 Or, like chewing gum suspended between the sidewalk and a shoe.

-The latest renderings of 303 East 44th Street show a slender glass tower whose floors are separated by 16-foot gaps and supported by elegantly sculpted concrete beams.
+The latest renderings of 303 East 44th Street show a slender glass tower whose floors are separated by 16-foot gaps and supported by elegantly sculpted concrete columns.
 The effect is that the building looks like it is being slowly stretched, as if the floors were glued together or stuck together with gum, said the building’s architect, Eran Chen, founder of ODA New York.
-Recognizing this might not be the most flattering comparison, Chen said the beams are sculptures that capture movement and express the tower’s identity as a residential building.
+Recognizing this might not be the most flattering comparison, Chen said the columns are sculptures that capture movement and express the tower’s identity as a residential building.

 “It really expresses this dramatic act of separating what we used to see as a monolithic tower into a series of smaller pieces,” said Chen.
 “We’re used to seeing New York City towers as monolithic, huge testaments of corporate power.
 The minute it becomes residential, it doesn’t have the same scale and it shouldn’t express the same thing.”

 The gaps between the floors create private outdoor gardens for 11 units, starting on the 23rd floor of the 41-floor building.
-Earlier renderings of the project didn’t include the beams, since the floors were supported by the building’s core, achieving a series of “floating gardens.”
-Such a structure proved too expensive, Chen said, so the beams were added to instead create “sculptured gardens.”
-The beams also serve to protect the gardens against wind.
+Earlier renderings of the project didn’t include the columns, since the floors were supported by the building’s core, achieving a series of “floating gardens.”
+Such a structure proved too expensive, Chen said, so the columns were added to instead create “sculptured gardens.”
+The columns also serve to protect the gardens against wind.
 Five of the gardens are each split by two units, each apartment featuring 1,000 square feet of space, according to Juan Urrutia, a spokesperson at ODA.
 The penthouse has access to the sixth garden, which has 2,000 square feet of space.

 It’s a design that falls in line with many of ODA’s buildings, which often feature a sort of purposeful dissection: Geometric voids carved into the structures to create personal — often outdoor — spaces.
 The component is clearly seen in a number of ODA’s resi designs — including 100 Norfolk Street, 15 Renwick Street, 275 Fourth Avenue and 510 Driggs Avenue — where outdoor terraces spring from the building’s chiseled negative space.
 Even the architecture firm’s website plays with this theme: Its loading cursor moves like a self-aware Tetris piece.